In the state of Georgia, spousal support and alimony may be awarded in different forms, depending on the circumstances:

 There are many factors that are considered when awarding alimony and determining what type to award.
 There are also defenses to alimony, including adultery and willful abandonment.

 If you or your spouse is seeking alimony or is considering seeking alimony, effective legal counsel is critical to the outcome.
-Talk to a divorce lawyer at The Law Offices of Abbott & Abbott P.C. in Marietta or Canton, Georgia.
+Talk to a divorce lawyer at The Law Offices of Abbott & Abbott P.C.

 Experienced Spousal Support Attorneys in Georgia